 “Things like geometry, gearing, handlebar style and wheel/tyre dimensions make gravel bikes a more suitable option for more kinds of terrain,” says Cunningham.
 “Unless you’re going to be off-road on challenging terrain for the majority of the ride, go for a gravel or cyclo-cross bike.”

-We’ve covered the intricacies of the gravel bike and why it’s the perfect bikepacking machine, along with our recommendation of the best bikes on the market, in our full bikepacking guide for buyers.
+We’ve covered the intricacies of the gravel bike and why it’s the perfect bikepacking machine, in our best bikepacking bikes buyer’s guide if you’d like more info.